+Born: March 1952

+Principal occupation: Retired.

-José Octavio Reyes Born: March 1952 Lagunes First elected: 2016 Director Term expires: 2017 Principal occupation: Vice Chairman of The Coca-Cola Export Corporation.
-Other directorships: Member of the board of directors of MasterCard Worldwide, Coca-Cola Hellenic Bottling Company and Keurig Green Mountain, Inc. Business experience: He served as President of the Latin American Group of The Coca-Cola Company from 2002 to 2012.
-Prior to that, he began his career with The Coca-Cola Company in 1980 as Manager of Strategic Planning at Coca-Cola de México, was appointed Manager of the Sprite and Diet Coke brands at the corporate headquarters in Atlanta in 1987, became Marketing Director for the Brazil Division in 1990, was named Marketing and Operations Vice President for the Mexico Division and became President for the Mexico Division in 1996.
+Other directorships: Member of the board of directors and President of the resources committee of sustainability committee of Coca-Cola Hellenic Bottling Company.

+MasterCard Worldwide and member of the board of directors and member of the

+Business experience: He served as President of the Latin American Group of The Coca-Cola Company from

+2002 to 2012.
+Prior to that, he began his career with The Coca-Cola Company in 1980 as Manager of Strategic Planning at Coca-Cola de México, was appointed Manager of the Sprite and Diet Coke brands at the corporate headquarters in Atlanta in 1987, became Marketing Director for the Brazil Division in 1990, was named Marketing and Operations Vice President of the Mexico Division and became President of the Mexico

+Division in 1996.